eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 Except, not so fast.
 There are a couple of wrinkles to consider here.
 If your dichotomous goal is $A$ only, then in Scenario 2, you waste your vote on a nonviable candidate and allow a 50% chance to elect your least favorite.
 And if your dichotomous goal includes both $A$ and $B$, then you might fail to break a tie for your favorite $A$ in Scenario 1.

-The latter is a little less problematic, since if you define both $A$ and $B$ as acceptable, then you still have a 100% chance to elect an acceptable candidate.
+The latter is a little less problematic, since if you define both $A$ and $B$ as acceptable, then you still have a 100% chance to elect an acceptable candidate in Scenario 1.
 However, there is still room for strategic optimization, because both of the above scenarios failed to account for viability.

 ### Where to draw the line